 (P4.5, P5.1, P9.1, P9.8 .P14.2, P14.4)

-2.2 Avoid design for replacement of people by independent devices, except in
+2.2 Avoid design for replacement of people by independent artefacts or systems,

-3.1 Ensure human control over AI-based artefacts and systems
+3.1 Ensure human control over AI-based technology, artefacts and systems

 (E4.2, E6.1, E6.8, E6.19, P1.4, P2.1, P4.2, P5.2, P6.16, P8.4, P9.3, P12.1, P13.5, P15.4)

-3.2 In particular, ensure control over autonomous behaviour of AI-based
+3.2 In particular, ensure human control over autonomous behaviour of AI-based

 * data minimisation (E3.9)

-* relationship of data-usage to the data's original purpose (E3.27)
+* the relationship between data-usage and the data's original purpose (E3.27)